Digital LP playback, editing and archival; high-resolution digital music server (Channel D Pure Music is included for FREE with Pure Vinyl)

-After track assignment is complete, the individual tracks can be exported automatically as Apple Lossless Compressed sound files for incorporation into digital music players, such as iTunes.
-Alternatively, track edits can be used with Pure Vinyl's powerful "bookmark" track feature in iTunes that point to the master recording file, allowing incorporating vinyl tracks into iTunes playlists without needing to waste disk space on separately rendered track files.
+After track assignment is complete, the individual tracks can be exported automatically as AIFF or Apple Lossless Compressed sound files for incorporation into digital music players, such as iTunes.
+Alternatively, track edits can be used with Pure Vinyl's powerful, patent-pending "bookmark" track feature in iTunes that points to the master recording file, allowing incorporating vinyl tracks into iTunes playlists without needing to waste disk space on separately rendered track files.

 Try Pure Vinyl 4 FREE for 15 Days!

 Pure Vinyl 4 is free to users who purchased a Pure Vinyl license after January 2013 (an announcement was posted here October 2013).

 Previous purchasers can upgrade at the discount price of $139.
 The transaction ID from your previous purchase (including Pure Music to Pure Vinyl upgrades) is used as the coupon to obtain the $139 price upon checkout.